henrikopersson/mapping-example/README.md

 # mapping-example
-**Let multiple users work on the same map using Open Orienteering Mapper and Github**
+**A guide to having multiple mappers work on the same map file using Open Orienteering Mapper and Github**

 ## Case
 *Mapping togheter on same map file, is that possible?
 Yes with Github only changes to the actual map file will be saved.*